Michelo11/Phone/README.md

 - Refer to the plugin's config.yml file for customizable messages.

-- Get your first phone with /phone give <player>.
+- Get your first phone with /phone give command.

 ## Features